-Key members of Congress have introduced legislation based on Obama's plan.
-Sen. Carl Levin (D-MI), Chairman of a subcommittee that has investigated tax avoidance by Apple and other corporations, has introduced the Stop Corporate Inversions Act of 2014 (S. 2360).
+Key lawmakers have introduced bills based on Obama's plan.
+Sen. Carl Levin (D-MI), chairman of a subcommittee that has investigated tax avoidance by Apple and other corporations, has introduced the Stop Corporate Inversions Act of 2014 (S. 2360).
 Rep. Sander Levin (D-MI) has introduced a companion bill in the House of Representatives (H.R.
 4679) that would raise \$19.5 billion over 10 years.